astfn/as-enum/docs/DOC.EN.md

 >`typeof asEnumObj._strict_v_type` will infer strictly based on the configured value.
 If no value is configured, the type will be inferred as `undefined`.

+**typeof asEnumObj._extra_info_type**

+If you want to obtain the type of additional information about the configuration, you can achieve it through this method.

 ## api